RomenKost/thingsboard.github.io/docs/trendz/metric/use-in-thingsboard.md

 ---
 layout: docwithnav-trendz
-title: Use Generated Metrics in ThingsBoard
+title: Use New Metrics in ThingsBoard
-description: Step-by-step guide to use Generated Metrics in ThingsBoard
+description: Step-by-step guide to use new Metrics in ThingsBoard
 ---

 * TOC